-- In the opening level of Knights of the Old Republic, the player faces elite Sith troopers that have boarded the ship the player character is travelling on.
+- The player faces elite Sith troopers that have boarded the ship the player character is travelling on.
 These are considerably weaker than general Sith troops faced later in the game, and were made so solely in order for the then-weak player character to overcome them without difficulty.
 This is explained later when Bastila tells you that she used her Battle Meditation to help your escape.

 - KotOR's story almost entirely ignores your characters' levels as well as those of your enemies.
 It actually uses Level Scaling to do this, too.
 The experienced war hero Carth starts with only a few levels, and after a while when neither of you are likely to have many more than that, he's willing to say you have "the skills of an elite commando".
 The story seems to constantly assume that all the player characters are very tough already, while enemies are always about the right level for you.
 Towards the end, the game will start to highlight this even more with the player character, who supposedly becomes more powerful than anyone else (like, ever, practically), while only gaining levels just like the rest of them.
 Of course, the Player Character is always remarkably powerful...
 It all actually makes sense if you ignore the numbers.

 - Knights of the Old Republic II: The Sith Lords lampshades the point.
 The main character can note this fact to the mentor.
 The subsequent explanation is that the Sith are drawing power off of you, so as you increase in power, they do as well.
 It doesn't explain every other enemy in the game, but hey, the Sith are covered.